tektechnologies/Instructor-Prep/201/class-13.md

 ---

-## Seeing a problem on the site and finding the code efficiently is a real skill you have to practice at
+## finding problems in the code efficiently is a skill you have to practice at

-## You can expedite your skills by reading code that you did not write.
-At first you dont even have to understand what it is doing you just need to read it
+## You can expedite your skills by reading code that you did not write

+## At first you dont have to understand what it is doing you just need to read it

 ---

 let bS = cS(    c().iC(fs).aTs(),     bBC(p)    );

-let banannaSplit = coolSummer(chocolate().iceCream(flavors).allTheTrimmings()) , baseBallCap(plastic));
+let banannaSplit = coolSummer(chocolate().iceCream(flavors).allTheTrimmings()), baseBallCap(plastic));

-- You will have some time during project week where you feel comfortable with the code especially stuff you have created or worked on and you mey have to review code that you have not worked on and you will have try and figure what it is doing so that you know before you accept the pull request and merge to a live site that it will not break the site or create weird behaviors.
+- You will have some time during project week where you feel comfortable with the code especially stuff you have created or worked on and you will review code that you have not created and figure what it is doing so that you know before, you accept the pull request and merge to a live site that it will not break the site or create weird behaviors.

----

-### Take Break: 10 Minutes

----

 ## Second Hour